Eco-tour boat gliding through a misty Sundarbans creek framed by lush green mangroves

 • “Otithi” initiative – BRAC’s nationwide scheme bundles micro-loans and marketing support for women-run eco-cottages, currently active in 26 districts.

-These grass-roots projects dovetail with what The Daily Star calls “peace-sensitive tourism,” using cultural exchange to curb conflict and empower marginalised groups.
+These grass-roots projects dovetail with what The Daily Star calls “peace-sensitive tourism,” using cultural exchange to curb conflict and empower marginalized groups.

 4. Spotlight: The Sundarbans Learning Lab